Konstantin8105/hd/README.md

 ⎢ * 0 0 * 0 0 ⎥
 ⎢ 0 * 0 0 * 0 ⎥
 ⎣ 0 0 0 0 0 0 ⎦
+So, if we have 2 free moment, then also add free by Y direction for bith beam points
 ```

 **TODO :**